 Assessing Hotels for Traveller Safety

-Liliana Martinez is a security manager in the Dubai Regional Security Centre, covering eastern and southern Africa.
-She frequently conducts hotel assessments in various risk environments to advise clients on selecting hotels for safety and security.
+I frequently conduct hotel assessments in various risk environments to advise clients on selecting hotels based on safety and security.

-Even though Iraq is an EXTREME risk location, the Kurdistan region is comparatively much safer and we rate it as MEDIUM risk.
+Even though Iraq is an extreme travel security risk location (International SOS risk rating), the Kurdistan region is comparatively much safer and we rate it as medium risk.
 However, there is a high, credible risk of terrorist attack in the region’s two largest cities, Erbil and Suleimaniyah.
-Because of this, we look for enhanced security measures at hotels in those cities, including a secure perimeter (high walls, barbed wire, anti-ram barriers); vehicle and luggage checks, metal detectors, armed guards that are on the premises 24/7, and closely monitored CCTV cameras.
+Because of this, we look for enhanced security measures at hotels in those cities, including a secure perimeter (high walls, barbed wire, anti-ram barriers); vehicle and luggage checks, metal detectors, 24/7 on-premise armed guards, and closely monitored CCTV cameras.